 I'm Thinking About Suing in a Contract Dispute

-Initially, the potential litigant should consider what benefits he or she expected to obtain from the contract in question, what benefits he or she actually did obtain (if any), and the perceived reasons why reality didn’t meet those expectations.
-He or she must strongly consider any personal or business relationship developed with the alleged wrongdoer, and how the pursuit of litigation may affect that relationship.
+Initially, the potential litigant should consider what benefits they expect to obtain from the contract in question, what benefits they actually did obtain (if any), and the perceived reasons why reality didn’t meet those expectations.

-If, based upon that analysis, the potential litigant believes that the value of what was lost is worth the financial and emotional toll that arises from litigation, the next step would be to consult a lawyer with experience and success in handling contract and other business disputes.
+If, based upon that analysis, the potential litigant believes that the value of what was lost is worth the financial and emotional toll that arises from litigation, the next step would be to consult a lawyer with experience and success in handling contracts and other business disputes.

 If a trusted lawyer believes there is a viable breach of contract action, that there is a substantial likelihood of success, and that the potential recovery is worth the time and effort involved, only then can one determine that a proper decision has been made.